giankdiluvi/giankdiluvi.github.io/yvr.md

 **Others**:
 - Legendary Noodles.
 Name is accurate.
 - Plus 84 for cheap but great Bahn Mi.
 - Burger Crush are my favorite burgers in town.
+But also check out Between 2 Buns, which definitely gives them a run for their money.
 - East is East for Afghan fusion.
 They have an all-you-can-eat curry thing that I love.
 - Granville Island.
 So much nice food.
 - Pad Thai at Granville Island.
 Expensive-ish but very good.
 - Pad Thai at Thai Basil.
 Cheap but surprisingly good.
 - Slim's BBQ.
-Great bbq, *amazing* cornbread.
+Good bbq, *amazing* cornbread.
 - Kinara for Indian.
 - Pizza: Novo on Burrard or Crema in North Van.